 How It Works

-Robot #1 is used to alert clerical staff of patients checking in.
+Robot #1 was used to alert clerical staff of patients checking in.
 This robot uses optical character recognition (OCR) to scan the patient’s health card, then alerts the clerical staff that there is a patient waiting.
 The clerical staff receive a notification asking whether the health card data retrieved is readable.
 If not, the robot will rescan the health card.

-Robot #2 is used for COVID-19 Screening and Returning Patients.
+Robot #2 was used for COVID-19 Screening and Returning Patients.
 This robot explains to the patient that they need to scan their health card, and then asks the patient a series of COVID-19 Screening questions using Text-to-Speech.
 It also collects all of the returning patient’s contact information into the master database so that there is no human-to-human contact during this step.

-Robot #3 is used to register new patients.
+Robot #3 was used to register new patients.
 This robot will ask the patient a series of questions regarding becoming a new patient.
 This robot saves clerical staff time, as it is completed electronically by the patient.
 The staff no longer need to enter the patient’s data into their system, as it’s done automatically.

 The Hackathon Created Connections